SolaceLabs/ep-api-wrapper/README.md

 ### Notes

-- If the Application version exists, an error is thrown
+- If the Application version exists and overwrite is not set, an error is thrown
 - `declaredProducedEventVersionIds` is an array of produced events
 - `declaredConsumedEventVersionIds` is an array of consumed events
+- Setting the overwrite flag to true will overwrite the application if the State is `DRAFT` otherwise throws an error
 </details>

 <details>